What Is Prorated Rent? (And How to Calculate It Easily)

 If there is ever a dispute between you and your landlord about prorated rent, you will be glad that you have something tangible to support your case.

-Understand Local/State Laws
+Understand State and Local Laws

 Different states and localities have different laws governing prorated rent.
 It's important to understand the laws in your area so that you know your rights as a renter.